csheldonhess/pain-salve-notes/README.md

 "For relieving muscle tension and pain chamomile ... can also be used externally on the affected area as an infused oil, diluted essential oil, or liniment." -HerbMentor, Chamomile

+"I often use **cramp bark** as a fomentation over cramped muscles when I’ve thrown out my back AND I rest and stay mostly immobilized.
+The cramp bark fomentation significantly decreases the discomfort, but I am also not going to push myself too much and increase the risk of further injury."
+(Muscles seizing up.)
+"It can be used externally, but as an infused oil or as a fomentation." -HerbMentor, Cramp Bark

 Bruises